 National Flax Collection, Lincoln: Started by the late Rene Orchiston of Gisborne and now maintained by Landcare Research.

 Simmons Paeonies, Christchurch: Paul Simmons is a keen hybridiser of herbaceous paeonies and he and wife Esther have run their nursery since 1986.
-They sell herbaceous, intersectional and tree paeonies by mail-order and the nursery is open at weekends in October and November to see these beauties in bloom.
+They sell herbaceous, intersectional and tree paeonies by mail-order.

 Paradise Gardens, Ashburton: Home to the New Zealand Dahlia Trial Grounds; mail-order sales.